The Pulse

 Inifinite energy spinning with Earth

 Call us eristic, if you want, but we cannot deny the love for a good controversy.
 While we do not encourage conflict per se, we are drawn to lively discussions, as those are the ones that tend to be more memorable.
 One controversial theory in particular has the heads of scientists spinning.
-Some believe infinite energy is spinning with the planet Earth.
+Some believe energy can be generated by spinning with the planet Earth.
 Could Earth’s rotation truly produce a promising effect?

 A wildly controversial theory, or is it?